Saint Ignatius' College, Adelaide: Recent

 In 2017, the Caroline Chisholm building was opened.
 The building is three stories tall with the ground floor being for a reception, student services and a variety of offices for different staff at the school.
 The second level is a staff room and the third level is an open learning space for students.
 This learning space includes a green screen for the school run YouTube channel ITV (Formerly known as the "Home Group"), a 'building' workshop as well as a number of interactive classrooms which teachers can book and arrange in the layout they want for their class.

 In 2022, the Mary Glowrey Centre was opened.
 The building is three stories tall.
 On the ground floor it features a science hub, auditorium and gymnasium.
 The second floor is dedicated to music classrooms, and tuition rooms.
 The third floor has four classrooms which hold the year six classes.
 The tennis courts were also resurfaced during the construction.

+In 2024, the Andrea Pozzo building was opened.
+The building is two stories tall with a ground floor featuring a technology lab with 3-D printing services.
+The second floor features an art centre and classrooms.
+It is colloquially known to the students as the "Faraday Cage" due to its wifi cancelling properties as a result of the white mesh surrounding the building.